Eomm/setHugeTimeout/README.md

 Use it as a normal `setTimeout` call, but without caring about the limit!

-Note that the return value is an object with the `timeout` property.
+Note that the returned value is an object instead of a `Timeout` object.

+The object has two properties:

-This is the reference to the timeout, so you can clear it using `clearTimeout`.
+- `timeout`: This is the reference to the timeout, so you can clear it using `clearTimeout`
+- `emitter`: This is an `EventEmitter` that emits some utility events:
+  - `reschedule`: Emitted when the timeout is rescheduled

-Keep in mind that the `timeout` property is updated at every internal recursive call, so you can clear the timeout at any time only if you read the `timeoutReference.timeout` property, otherwise you may read an old reference.
+Keep in mind that the `timeout` property is updated at every internal reschedule, so you can clear the timeout at any time only if you read the `timeoutReference.timeout` property, otherwise you may read an old reference.